pH-7/PHP5.4-Session-Upload-Progress-Bar/README.md

 # PHP 5.4 - File Upload Progress Bar

-This is an example to create a progress bar using PHP 5.4 to calculate the progress of a file being downloaded.
+This is an example how to create a progress bar using PHP 5.4 to calculate the progress of a file being downloaded.

 I also used the jQuery framework to query AJAX to know the percentage of the progress in real time.